derekburgess/jaws/docs/services/profiling.md

 the typed profiling result.
 The frozen legacy dictionary projection intentionally omits it so existing CLI and Benchmark 0 consumers retain their exact input shape.

+## Determinism and entity definitions

+`ProfileService` supports endpoint-IP version 1 with `endpoint_profile_numeric` version 1
+and host-destination version 1 with `host_destination_numeric` version 1.
+The older `EndpointProfiler` name remains an alias for callers migrating to the entity-neutral API.
+Unsupported entity/feature combinations fail before aggregation.

+Endpoint and host-destination drafts are sorted by stable identity.
+Packet ordering, metadata ordering, sets of peers/ports/protocols, and within-capture timestamp ordering do not affect the result.
+Duplicate display metadata for one address is rejected rather than resolved by input order. `ProfilingResult.digest` is the canonical digest of the entity definition, observation window, numeric feature declaration, source count, and ordered drafts, so identical evidence and declarations produce the same retained identity.

+Host-destination profiling requires `ObservationWindow.perspective` to name an IP entity.
+Only peers the host sent traffic to become profiles, matching the legacy host-outbound surface; reverse packets contribute download evidence, unrelated traffic is ignored, and the scoped entity identity includes both host perspective and destination IP.

 ## Legacy compatibility

 `jaws_compute.build_endpoint_profiles` remains the pandas-facing compatibility function